SnesFX/Switchbrew-Builds/README.md

 # Switchbrew-Builds

-* A repo for all of my switch ports
+* A repo for all of my switch port releases